 It's 2021 and the pandemic is still around, unfortunately.
 The Covid-19 virus has disrupted our lives, livelihoods, and has created an unparalleled impact on our society, economy, and businesses.
-We have seen clients left temporarily, permanently, and we also have welcome new clients as well, and we are beyond thankful for that!
+We have seen clients left temporarily, permanently, and we have also welcomed new clients as well, and we are beyond thankful for that!

 Bark Support is working hard and smart, and takes the well-being of our team, clients, and community very seriously during this challenging time.
 We will keep our policies up to date and keep you updated as the situation evolves and we continue to work in line with the State and City health officials' guidelines.

-We sincerely hope you are all well, staying safe, and keeping positive during this unprecedented and uncertain time.
+We sincerely hope that you are all well, staying safe, and keeping positive during these unprecedented and uncertain times.
 What's remarkable is that now we have the vaccine!

 We thank you for your understanding during these trying times and your ways of continued support for Bark Support since the beginning of the pandemic.
 Your generosity and support mean so much to us, and we are proud to be BROOKLYN TOUGH!! ❤️🗽

-We are aware that many of you may still be working from home in 2021.
+We are aware that many of you may still be working from home.
 We truly miss seeing you and your pets.
-This year, we are seeing people returning to the office and so on.
+This year, we are seeing clients returning to their work office and so on.
 Please know that we are ready to serve you and your pets!
 Simply schedule as needed or just contact us about your plans.

 Thank you very much for supporting your local businesses.

 Digital hugs, stay safe, be well, and see you around!

 Bark Support Team